-- 114. Sears Canada continued to pay its creditors in the ordinary course, while reducing its overall debt, for many years after the 2013 Dividend was approved.
-It was not intended to defraud, defeat, or delay Sears Canada's creditors, and it did not do so. - 115.
-The insolvency of Sears Canada, or any harm to its creditors as a result of the insolvency, which harm is denied, did not result from the decisions, actions, or omissions of the Former Directors in 2013.
-There is no basis in fact or in law for the Plaintiff's claim against the Former Directors, nor any basis for the relief sought against them. - 116.
-The Former Directors claim the right, at law and in equity, to set off against the Plaintiff's claim the full amount of each of their unsecured claims against the estate of Sears Canada filed in the Company's CCAA proceeding. - 117.
-The Former Directors plead and rely on the CBCA, the BIA, the CCAA, and the Courts of Justice Act, R.S.O.
+- 130. The Former Directors claim the right, at law and in equity, to set off against the Plaintiff's claim the full amount of each of their unsecured claims against the estate of Sears Canada filed in the Company's CCAA proceeding. - 131.
+There is no basis for any award of damages whatsoever, let alone the punitive damages sought by the Plaintiff. - 132.
+The Former Directors plead and rely on the CBCA, the BIA, the CCAA, the Limitations Act, and the Courts of Justice Act, R.S.O.
 1990, c.
 C.43, and request that this action be dismissed with costs on a substantial indemnity basis.

-May 10, 2019
+July 29, 2019